denizciftci-sec/Threat-Hunting/cheatsheet.md

 - TASKHOST.EXE is a generic host process which acts as a host for processes that run from DLLs rather than EXEs.
 At startup, TASKHOST checks the Services portion of the Registry to construct a list of DLL-based services that it needs to load, and then loads them.
 - In Windows 8, this process was renamed to taskhostex.exe.
 - In Windows 10, this process was renamed to taskhostw.exe.
+- Executable Path: %SystemRoot%\System32\taskhost.exe

+**explorer.exe**
+- EXPLORER.EXE is the Windows Explorer.
+- Explorer.exe is responsible for the user’s desktop and everything that comes with it, including access to files (file browser) and launching files via their file extensions.
+- Even if multiple Windows Explorer windows open, only 1 process will be spawned per logged on user.
+- Executable Path: %SystemRoot%\explorer.exe
+- Hunting Tip : This process is targeted by malware as well.
+Different techniques will be incorporated, like the ones already mentioned, against this process.
+They will inject into the process, spawn malware named as explorer.exe, run it from a different folder or misspell it and have it run from the actual folder.
+Look for instances where explorer has CMD hanging off it or is listening/connected on a network port.
+- Hunting Tip : Let’s add more to the checklist shown near the beginning of this section.
+• Core Windows processes shouldn’t run from Windows temp locations, or the Recycle Bin, and neither should be communicating to any outbound IPs.
+• Check for digital signatures (all Microsoft artifacts should be digitally signed)
+• Look for any process that have cmd.exe, wscript.exe, powershell.exe etc. running as a child process.
+• Lastly, you’ll need to dig deeper, and that is where memory analysis will come into play to find instances of DLL injection, Process Hollowing, etc.

 **Windows Event Logs**